Duisburg

-Duisburg (/de/; Duisborg, /nds/) is a major city in the western part of Germany, located in the state of North Rhine-Westphalia.
-With around half a million inhabitants, it is one of the largest cities in the Ruhr urban area and part of the larger Rhine-Ruhr metropolitan region, one of the biggest population centers in Europe.
+Duisburg (/de/; Duisborg /nds/) is a major city in western Germany, located in the state of North Rhine-Westphalia.
+With around half a million inhabitants, it is one of the largest cities in the Ruhr area and part of the larger Rhine-Ruhr metropolitan region, one of the biggest population centers in Europe.
 Duisburg is situated at the confluence of the Ruhr and the Rhine, a geographic position that has historically made it an important center of trade, industry, and transportation.
 Administratively, Duisburg forms an independent city (kreisfreie Stadt).

-The city is known for hosting the world's largest inland port, the Port of Duisburg, which plays a key role in European logistics and international trade.
+The city is known for hosting Europe's largest inland port, the Port of Duisburg, which plays a key role in European logistics and international trade.
 The port's facilities are directly linked to major motorways, rail networks, and the Rhine waterway, connecting Duisburg to the North Sea and beyond.
 Today, Duisburg is a hub for the steel, chemical, and logistics industries, and it has also become an important node in trade relations with China, being a key terminus for freight trains on the Chongqing–Xinjiang–Europe railway.

 Historically, Duisburg traces its origins back to a Frankish settlement and was first documented in the 9th century.
 During the Middle Ages, it developed as a trading town on the Rhine and briefly served as a member of the Hanseatic League.
 Although the city lost importance after the silting of its old Rhine port in the late medieval period, it gained renewed significance with the rise of heavy industry in the 19th century.
 The expansion of coal mining, ironworks, and steel production transformed Duisburg into one of Germany's key industrial centers during the Industrial Revolution.

 Modern Duisburg combines its industrial legacy with cultural and educational institutions such as the University of Duisburg-Essen, one of the largest universities in Germany.
 The city is also home to theaters, museums, and sports venues, while its industrial heritage sites, such as the Landschaftspark Duisburg-Nord, have been repurposed into landmarks of cultural tourism.
 Like much of the Ruhr area, Duisburg has undergone structural change in recent decades, shifting from heavy industry to a more diversified economy that includes services, logistics, and research.